 Our History

-There is nothing we love more than empowering people to walk in freedom and wholeness through building effective Christ centred programs & support services, outreach training, resources, and our Wellness Centre for women struggling with life controlling issues.
+There’s nothing we love more than empowering people to walk in freedom and wholeness through building effective Christ-centred programs and support services, outreach training, resources, and our wellness centre for men & women struggling with life-controlling issues.

-Nicola’s passion for ministry to vulnerable women was cultivated at a young age when she began to lead in youth ministry at her church.
-Stemming from her own story of bullying in her early teens, and after walking beside many hurting young women, Nicola said yes to God’s call on her life.
-In 1996, Nicola stepped out of the business world and into fulltime ministry.
-Nicola is an instinctive and caring leader who has worked with vulnerable women in a variety of program settings including Mercy Canada since 2008.
+Nicola’s passion for ministry to vulnerable people was cultivated at a young age when she began to lead in youth ministry at her church.
+Stemming from her own story of bullying in her early teens, and after walking beside many hurting young people, Nicola said “yes” to God’s call on her life.
+In 1996, Nicola stepped out of the business world and into full-time ministry.
+Nicola is an instinctive and caring leader who’s worked with vulnerable people in a variety of program settings, including Mercy Canada since 2008.

 Mercy Canada became a registered charity in 2003, governed by a Canadian Board of Directors.
-After seven years of preparation and fundraising, in 2010 we opened a residential home for women and in 2020 a wellness center offering the same Christ centered program services on an outpatient basis.
-Today we have seen nearly 400 incredible, courageous women begin their healing journey.
+After 7 years of preparation and fundraising, in 2010, we opened a residential home for women and, in 2020, a wellness centre offering the same Christ-centred program services on an outpatient basis.
+Today, we’ve seen 801 incredible, courageous people begin their healing journey.
 94% of all our former program participants shared that through our work, their hope was restored, and their lives transformed.
 (Exit Surveys 2010-2019)

-Now, after more than ten years, we have grown and expanded our services beyond the walls of our residential & wellness centre services to see hope restored and lives transformed through Keys to Freedom, our 8-week interactive discipleship study.
+Now, after 15 years, we’ve grown and expanded our services beyond the walls of our residential and wellness centre services to see hope restored and lives transformed through Keys to Freedom, our 8-week interactive discipleship study.

 Our Leadership